marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

    ![Lab 3 main screen](images/lab3-main.png " ")

-## Task 1: Import Libraries
+## Task 1: Import libraries
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 1.

   ![Lab 3 Task 1 screen](images/lab3-task1.png " ")

-## Task 2: Work with Regression Using Generalized Liner Model (GLM)
+## Task 2: Work with regression using generalized liner model (GLM)
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 2.

   ![Lab 3 Task 2 screen](images/lab3-task2.png " ")

-## Task 3: Work with Clustering Using K-Means
+## Task 3: Work with clustering using k-Means
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 3.